ken-inoue/lab_protocols/Sanger_Sequencing.md

 9. Seal wells and briefly vortex *(we skip this step)*
-10. Spin plates 2000-3000 g for 15 minutes at 4˚C (program #3 on Eppendorf refridgerated centrifuges)
+10. Spin plates 2000-3000 g for 15 minutes at 4˚C (program #3 on Eppendorf refrigerated centrifuges)
 11. Repeat steps 6 and 7 to remove 70% EtOH

 *Optional: Place tubes in 65˚C oven for 10 minutes (our preference) to ensure EtOH evaporates completely **OR** speed vac for 15 minutes **OR** let tubes sit at room temperature for 15 minutes*